Introduction: Foldable Laptop Stand - Using Wooden Rulers

 The bottom ruler

 The bottom rulers consist of the angle adjustment screws.
-15, 17, 19, 21, 23, 25cm of this ruler are drilled to fix the screws.
+15, 17, 19, 21, 23, 25cm positions of the ruler were drilled to fix the screws.

 The top ruler